-Winnebago County Housing Authority is a Public Housing Agency in Oshkosh, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-sufficiency, and Homeownership programs.
-As of September 22nd, 2019, Winnebago County Housing Authority has 1 waiting lists that are open now or opening soon.
+Winnebago County Housing Authority is a Public Housing Agency in Oshkosh, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Homeownership programs.
+As of December 5th, 2019, Winnebago County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Other Communities Waiting List is open indefinitely.

 Winnebago County Housing Authority serves Winnebago County.

 The Winnebago County Housing Authority and Oshkosh Housing Authority operate together as the Oshkosh/Winnebago County Housing Authority.